cdoublev/css/doc/README.md

 This document explains how the documentation is organized.

-- parse a CSS input
+- parsing a CSS input
-- serialize a CSS value
+- serializing a CSS value
-- shorthands
+- specifics of shorthands
+- specifics of substitution values
+- specifications